 The road surface deteriorates in spots and also becomes quite narrow in certain areas.
 We were able to get down the road with our motorhome.
 However, there were a few spots where we wondered how we would pull over should we happen upon a vehicle coming in the opposite direction.

-While the road doesn’t require four-wheel drive, good tires (and lots of gas) are in order.
+While the road doesn't require four-wheel drive, descent vehicle clearance, good tires, and lots of gas are in order.
 It is recommended that you drive slowly to avoid a flat tire.

 Just remember, there is no cell coverage in the area, so extra precautions are necessary!